seanox/aspect-js/manual/scripting.md

 JavaScript statements.

 ### #export
-Composite JavaScript, which includes the modules, is not inserted as an element, but executed directly with the eval method.
-Since an isolated scope and not the global scope is used for this, variables, constants and methods cannot be used directly globally or across scopes.
+Composite JavaScript is executed directly in an isolated runtime scope rather than as a script-element.
+Variables, constants and functions declared in a module are local to that module and are not automatically available in the global scope or in other modules.

-Here variables, constants and methods can be made globally usable with the macro `#export`.
-After the name of the macro, a space-separated list with the names of the elements that are to be made publicly accessible is expected up to the end of the line or up to the next semicolon.
+The `#export` macro makes selected variables, constants and functions available in the global scope.
+It expects a space-separated list of names that extends to the end of the line or the next semicolon.

 ```javascript
 const connector = {